Florida Labor Laws Guide

 According to OSHA, the hazards are grouped as follows:

-Under OSHA, any employer who fails to provide the employees with a safe work environment as stated in this act can receive a penalty of up to $70,000 but not less than $5,000 for each violation.
+Under OSHA, any employer who fails to provide the employees with a safe work environment, as stated in this act, can receive a penalty of up to $70,000 but not less than $5,000 for each violation.

-OSHA penalties for employers
+OSHA penalties in Florida

 With the intent to improve the health and safety of Florida's workforce, the Florida Department of Health offers different educational programs and research that include: